blackholemoemew/A-B-Testing-Project-Udacity/README.md

 The conclusion from sign tests aligns with our parametric hypothesis test.

-## 4. Recommendation
+## 4. Conclusion & Recommendation
 The business goal of the experiment is to increase user experience by targeting more engaged students and providing them higher quality coaching resources.
-The condition to launch the experiment is that the null hypothesis is rejected for **all** evaluation metrics and that **all** the difference is practically significant.
-Now that we only see a statistically and practically significant decrease in Gross Conversion, not in Net Conversion, I recommend **not** to launch the experiment.
+The perfect condition to launch the new feature is that the null hypothesis is rejected for **all** evaluation metrics and that **all** the difference is practically significant.
+From the analysis above, I came with two conclusions:

+1) The decrease in **Gross Conversion** is both statistically and practically significant, which means the change could help improve the utilization of coaching resources during the free trial period.

+2) No statistically and practically significant difference seen in **Net Conversion**.
+In my opinion, with or without the change, the users that remain enrolled after 14 days free trial are always (more probable) those students that have more time to devote to the courses.
+Although the net conversion did decrease due to the change, it may be a random decrease and can't be statistically convincing.
+That is, the results can't provide sufficient power to bring the ultimate business impact as we expect.

+My recommendation is **not** to launch the new feature.